 When customer records are loaded into the database, Ascent360 employs a thorough sanitization, matching, and de-duplication process to determine a “Golden Record” for each individual.
 This article will help you understand which records Ascent360 will incorporate into the database and which records it will not.

-Every individual in the Ascent360 database will have a unique individual ID, which is called the Ascent360ID.
-A unique individual is defined by some combination of the following fields:
+Each individual in the Ascent360 database is assigned a unique individual ID, called the Ascent360ID.
+An individual is defined by come combination of the following fields:

 - There are about 150 combinations of contact information that result in Ascent360 creating an individual in the database.

 - Two individuals can have the same email address, the same phone number or the same physical address.

-Here is an example of two individuals that share the same address, email and phone number.
-It is somewhat common for older couples to share an email address.
-It is also common for parents to use their own email address when signing children up for activities (such as a ski lesson).
-The child may be in the database but will share the same email address as the mother. (child records with a known age under 16 will be automatically unsubscribed)
+- Parents may use their personal email address to sign their child up for activities (such as a ski lesson).
+The child may be in the database as a separate individual with the same email address as the parent (child records with a known age under 16 years old will be automatically unsubscribed).